-BoE's McCafferty says UK housing market activity still weak: paper
+BoE's McCafferty says UK housing market activity still weak -paper

-LONDON (Reuters) - Activity in Britain's housing market is still much weaker than would be expected in a fully functioning market, according to a Bank of England policymaker who played down fears of a housing bubble.
+LONDON, April 3 (Reuters) - Activity in Britain's housing market is still much weaker than would be expected in a fully functioning market, according to a Bank of England policymaker who played down fears of a housing bubble.

 Monetary Policy Committee (MPC) member Ian McCafferty told the Irish News in an interview published on Thursday that talk of a housing bubble was fueled by rocketing prices in London but prices rose at a much weaker pace elsewhere in Britain.